HTTP-RPC/Kilo/README.md

 * If the target type is `java.util.time.LocalDate`, `java.util.time.LocalTime`, or `java.util.time.LocalDateTime`, the value is parsed using the appropriate `parse()` method.
 * If the target type is `java.util.List` or `java.util.Map`, the value is wrapped in an adapter of the same type that automatically adapts its sub-elements.

-If the value is not an instance of any of the aforementioned types, it is considered a nested Bean, and the given value is assumed to be a map.
-If the target type is an interface, the return value is an implementation of the given interface that maps accessor methods to entries in the map.
-Otherwise, an instance of the given type is dynamically created and populated using the entries in the map.
-Property values are adapted as described above.
+If the value is not an instance of any of the above types, it is considered a nested Bean, and the given value is assumed to be a map.
+If the target type is an interface, the return value is a dynamic implementation of the interface that maps accessor methods to entries in the map.
+Otherwise, an instance of the given class is dynamically created and populated using the entries in the map.

 For example, given the following interface definition: